 After some long discussions, we decided for Athens for the girls, even though my sister-in-law went there multiple times (we would have had to leave Europe or choose a very obscure place to not follow her trails), and the boys were going to go to Dublin.
 The godmother was in charge of the accommodation, which she reserved using their Booking account, linked to the godfather’s email address because they had some discounts due to the Eurotrip they previously did.

-We were going to have a hotel near Monastiraki, to easily reach the metro, with three single beds, to be able to sleep without caring for someone else’s wellbeing; the boys had accommodation right above a night club because it felt like the right place for them.
+We were going to have a hotel near Monastiraki, to easily reach the metro, with three single beds, to be able to sleep without caring for someone else’s well-being; the boys had accommodation right above a nightclub because it felt like the right place for them.
 We also decided when my sister-in-law should come to Bucharest, because she also needed to come from Cluj, and she somehow managed to buy the ticket for the next day, initially.

 She tried to change the date of the ticket, but it was more expensive for her to change the date than to buy another one.
 So, she bought a new ticket, and someone had some free space the day after because she didn’t even cancel it since this also meant a cost for her.
 I have no idea how the Wizz guys are managing their business like this, but who am I to judge how they make money?

-The boys were going to take-off at six in the morning, on a Saturday, and we were going to take-off the same day, at 11 AM.
+The boys were going to take off at six in the morning, on a Saturday, and we were going to take off the same day, at 11 AM.
 The return was similar, they came back two hours before we did.
 We’re a little proud of ourselves, me and our godmother because we managed to organize something so complicated, especially since we had to plan what to see in Athens, and we didn’t quite have a lot of time on our hands.

 Taking off to Athens

-When the D day has arrived, we sent the boys to the airport early in the morning, and we met to have some coffee before take-off.
+When D day arrived, we sent the boys to the airport early in the morning, and we met to have some coffee before take-off.
 Of course, we had to make a seat change to bring my sister-in-law near us, since she bought her plane ticket in a different transaction than we did, but we encountered nice people that wanted to help us.